Teach your kids to be grateful! Avoid spoiling your kids and instead get tips on teaching kids gratitude so they’re thankful for what they have.

 I was convinced my kids had to be a certain age before they reaped the benefits of writing thank you cards.
 After all, if they can’t write, how can you write a thank you card?
 No matter the age, involve your child in acknowledging the people who have given them gifts.

-Do create a tradition of what you’re thankful for.
+Create a tradition of what you’re thankful for

 Thanksgiving is a great opportunity to start traditions and teach gratitude.
 That might mean playing a game of “What are you thankful for” with your extended family.
 Everyone can guess who wrote what.
 Draw a tree on a poster or make a wreath and write your thanks on leaves and glue them on.
 Maybe every night is a tradition of giving thanks as each person says what they’re grateful for.